 I edit sentence structure, voice, and grammar through intricate, line-by-line editing.
 Writers often ask for this service at the end of the editing process, but this can be done in conjunction with big-picture guidance or with a detailed editorial letter and page-by-page notes.
 After you have reviewed my line edits, we jump on the phone for a conversation.

-I edit your agent- or publisher-targeted pitch letter, or pitch letter and sample pages, sharing insight into what agents and editors look for, helping you to position your book in the marketplace, and working on the language on a line-by-line level.
+I edit your agent- or publisher-targeted query letter, or query letter and sample pages, sharing insight into what agents and editors look for, helping you to position your book in the marketplace, and working on the language on a line-by-line level.
 We then discuss my edits over the phone once you have had time to look over everything.